NikhilToram/Night_Earth_Light_Analysis/README.md

-# Nighttime Earth Light Analyis
+# Nighttime Earth-light Analysis
-Analyzing and Exploring Night VIIRS Satillite's night-time Light data's connection with economic activity.
+Analyzing and Exploring Night VIIRS Satellite's nighttime Light data's connection with economic activity.

 Hypothesis:

 1. There is a significant positive correlation between the economic activity of a region and an increase in the night
 2. light brightness of human settlements.

-2. There is a dip in night light brightness during the coronavirus pandemic period in various countries.
+3. There is a dip in night light brightness during the coronavirus pandemic period in various countries.